eliotbo/bevy_pen_tool/README.md

 - cannot save multiple groups at once, only a single one
 - currently, the plugin only works with bevy version 0.5, rev="615d43b", but this will change rather soon
 - pressing load will delete everything on the canvas before loading
-- the gif below is a bit out of date: selection is now done by dragging the edge of a box
+- the gif below is a bit out of date: selection is now done by dragging the edge of a box, the look-up tables are computed upon pressing Left Shift + T or the corresponding button, and there is no undo/redo functionality at the moment